yearly study by whataventure

 CEO & Managing Partner

-With over a decade of international experience in strategy and innovation, Stefan advises our clients on setting up effective venture governance and drives the validation and implementation of new business.
-He brings an entrepreneurial mindset, a deep understanding of the corporate world, and broad cross-industry expertise.
+With over fifteen years of international experience in strategy and innovation, Stefan advises corporates on setting up effective structures to systematically build new business.
+He brings an entrepreneurial mindset, a deep understanding of the corporate world, and broad cross-industry expertise - enabling him to effectively drive the validation and launch of new business.

 Karyna Hornostai